Kuifje02/vrpy/paper/paper.md

 # Advanced Features

-For more advanced users, there are different pricing strategies (approaches for solving subproblems) and some pre-pricing heuristics available that can lead to faster solutions.
+For more advanced users, there are different pricing strategies (approaches for solving subproblems), namely sparsification strategies [@dell2006branch;@santini2018branch], as well as pre-pricing heuristics available that can lead to faster solutions.
+The heuristics implemented include: a greedy randomized heuristic
-The pricing strategies include: sparsification strategies [@dell2006branch] and [@santini2018branch] and increasing k/-shortest path.
-The heuristics implemented include: a greedy randomized heuristic (for the CVRP and the CVRP with resource constraints) [@santini2018branch].
+(for the CVRP and the CVRP with resource constraints) [@santini2018branch].

 # References